10 Common Questions from Children with Grief

 8. Was it my fault that they died?

 This question is so important to discuss as sometimes children will have a worldview that their thoughts, feelings, words, and actions can cause things to happen.
-This is called magical thinking and can cause them to believe that they could have caused someone to die.
+This can cause them to believe that their thinking or feelings are so magical that their thoughts or feelings could have caused someone to die.

-This is another reason why it can be so helpful to explain how the person died and to reiterate that there was nothing that they did that possibly could have caused the death and there is nothing that they could have done to prevent the death.
+This is another reason why it can be helpful to explain how the person died and to reiterate that there was nothing that they could have done to prevent or cause the death.

 Back to the Top